-The 3-5s Class also has an additional Pre-K Class extended day program for children who will be 4 years old by August 31st.
-Our Pre-K students stay in class for an extra hour, getting individualized lessons tailored to their abilities and practicing their kindergarten-readiness skills.
+Our 3-5s Class also has an additional Pre-K Class extended day program for children who will be 4 years old by August 31st.
+Our Pre-K students stay in class for an extra hour and fifteen minutes, getting individualized lessons tailored to their abilities and practicing their kindergarten-readiness skills.

-Our class meets on Monday, Wednesday, and Friday.
+The class meets on Monday, Wednesday, and Friday.
 All students attend from 9:00 am to 11:45 am.
-The Pre-K students stay for an extra hour, ending at 12:45 pm.
+The Pre-K students stay for an extra hour and fifteen minutes, ending at 1:00 pm.

 - Welcome circle time featuring student-led activities, songs, movement, and an overview of the activities that will be available during free play;